smartanthill/smartanthill2_0/docs/design-documents/protocols/sascrambling.rst

 **\| pre-unique-pre-SCRAMBLING-Data \| unique-block \| post-unique-pre-SCRAMBLING-Data \|**

-where unique-block is always 8 bytes in size, and it's offset from the beginning is specified by *unique-block-offset* parameter, and both pre-unique-pre-SCRAMBLING-Data and post-unique-pre-SCRAMBLING-Data can have 0 size.
+where unique-block is always 12 bytes in size, and it's offset from the beginning is specified by *unique-block-offset* parameter, and both pre-unique-pre-SCRAMBLING-Data and post-unique-pre-SCRAMBLING-Data can have 0 size.

-If *unique-block-offset+8* goes beyond the end of pre-SCRAMBLING-Data, SCRAMBLING procedure adjusts it to *size(pre_SCRAMBLING_Data)-8*.
+If *unique-block-offset+12* goes beyond the end of pre-SCRAMBLING-Data, SCRAMBLING procedure adjusts it to *size(pre_SCRAMBLING_Data)-12*.

-TODO: pre-SCRAMBLING-Data < 8
+If pre-SCRAMBLING-Data has size < 12, it is padded to 12 bytes with random data to form unique-block, and Unique-Block-Padded field (described below) is set to size of required padding.

 Procedure
 ^^^^^^^^^